 WHAT WE PROVIDE

 Our online program LET YOUR VOICE BE HEARD is designed to uplift the spirit and inspire creative writing.
 At the end of the program we provide a viritual recording of your short stories, songs, rap and more.
-All classes are held on zoom.
+Currently all classes are held on zoom.

-Some of our partnerships have included The Safety Club of Raleigh, NC, North Carolina's Central University's Jazz Dept (NCCU),and The Heart of Carolina Jazz organization.
+Some of our partnerships have included The Safety Club of Raleigh, NC, North Carolina's Central University's Jazz Dept (NCCU),and The Heart of Carolina Jazz organization and Strategic behavioral Center.
 Our annual jazz competitions were held at NCCU and included a judge panel consisting of educators and professional jazz musicians.

 Lydia Salett Dudley is a jazz pianist, vocalist, and composer living in the Raleigh Durham area.
 She received her graduate degree from North Carolina Central University.
 She has taught music to youth of all ages for 20 plus years and has recently worked with a at risk school for teens.
 She incorporated songwriting as a tool to cope with depression, anxiety, and other challenges youth face today.
 The goal is to inspiring youth to dream through music expression.